-We do not use Relationships and Sex Education as a means of promoting sexual orientations, however we explore healthy relationships and inclusion, in line with the Equality Act (2010).
-As a Church of England school we explore this through the support of 'Valuing All God's Children', The Church of England Education Office (2017).
+We do not use Relationships and Sex Education as a means of promoting sexual orientations, however, we explore healthy, respectful relationships, in all contexts, including online, and inclusion, in line with the Equality Act (2010).
+As a Church of England school we explore this through the support of 'Valuing All God's Children' The Church of England Education Office (2019).